UG-Team-Data-Science/computational-reproducibility/docs/source/index.rst

 Content
 =======

-- Containers for reproducible research
+- Using containers for reproducible research
 - Working with containers
-   - Running containers
+  - Running
-   - Building containers
+  - Building
-   - Stopping and deleting containers
+  - Stopping and deleting
-   - Persistent storage using containers
+  - Persistent storage
 - Using containers in the cloud

 .. include:: _sections/fundamentals.rst